[Iitate Village, Fukushima Prefecture] The most beautiful village blessed with nature, "Madaiina Village Iitate"

 Iitate Village is known as "Madaiina Village."

-"spare no time and effort," "carefully," "with all one's heart," "modestly," "with all one's heart," "taking time," and "slowly."
+meanings such as "without sparing time and effort," "carefully," "with all one's heart," "modestly," "with all one's heart," "taking one's time," and "slowly."

-"Eat your food properly."
+"Eat your food to your heart's content."

-"Raise your children properly."
+"Raise your children to be well-fed."

 The word "madei" has been used since ancient times.
 The Iitate style of slow living is called "madei life" and has been the basic philosophy behind village development